How Long Do You Have to Sue? Is Ohio a No-Fault State for Auto Insurance?

 In many cases, insurance companies may even use a “deny at first, pay later if you have to” approach.
 In other words, no matter how legitimate your damages may be, they’ll take every opportunity to pay you less than you deserve (or nothing at all).

-An experienced lawyer can change that dynamic.
+An experienced car accident lawyer can change that dynamic.
 Your lawyer’s job is to advocate for your best interests and to insist that your rights under the law aren’t impeded.
 That includes the right to compensation for injuries caused by someone else’s negligence.

 By hiring a personal injury attorney, you’re also handing the burden of the claims process over to someone else — someone with experience in these complex, contentious matters.